Congratulations WNA Award Winners!

 The three 2017 New Nurse for the Future award winners are:

 This award is conferred on a Registered Nurse who has developed an innovative unique approach to nursing theory and knowledge in any practice setting.
 The award may be given to a Nurse Administrator, Educator or a Nurse who provides direct nursing care.
 They will be recognized as a role model of consistent high-quality nursing practice.
 This nurse will have created an environment of professional autonomy and control over their nursing practice.
 The nomination can come from a peer, patient, or supervisor.
 A letter of one page or less describing the attributes and examples of quality, professionalism or a description of a specific event in which the Nurse was exceptional will nominate the nurse for this award!

 Excellence in Advanced Practice Nursing

-Robyn D. Curtis-Rice, APRN, FNP-C (Laramie) was the 2016 recipient for Excellence in Advanced Practice Nursing.
-This award has developed to recognize an APRN who has demonstrated an innovative and unique approach to the profession of nursing in their practice setting.
-All while providing a positive impact to patients or peers in the work setting, or for the provision of autonomous practices.
+This award is conferred on an Advanced Practice Nurse who has developed an innovative and unique approach to the provision of nursing in their practice setting.
+The APRN can be nominated for providing a positive impact to patients or peers in the work setting, or for the provision of autonomous practices.
 This nurse will have served as a role model for other APRNs.
 A letter of one page or less describing the attributes of the nurse will be required to nominate the Advance Practice Nurse.

 Nightingale Award for Excellence

-Faith Jones, MSN, RN, NEA-BC, (Powell) was named as the 2016 Nightingale Award for Excellence.
-This award is presented to a WNA member who, during their career, has provided support to the values of the Wyoming Nursing Association and the profession of nursing in the state of Wyoming.
+This award is conferred on a WNA member who, during their career, has provided support to the values of the Wyoming Nursing Association and the profession of nursing in the state of Wyoming.
 A letter of nomination should include examples of the activities of the nominee which would show lifetime achievement in quality, caring, service and/or dedication to innovation or provision of patient care.